SecretML/SecretMemoryLocker/docs/features/SML-Sync-Identity-Reconstruction.md

 * does not upload secrets
 * does not use remote vaults
 * does not require online accounts
-* does not depend on centralized sync servers
+* does not depend on centralized synchronization servers

-Identity anchors remain local and may optionally be protected by SecretMemoryLocker encryption layers only when the resource is actively used.
+Identity anchors remain local and may optionally be protected by SecretMemoryLocker encryption layers only when a resource is actively used.

 ---